Admin-7/Mr-Robot-techniques/Practical-digital-security.md

 ## Goals

-The general motivation behind this workshop/format is to meet the following challenge: "how do we teach threat modeling, without ever saying the word 'threat model' or using any other jargon, to people who don't want to have to care about digital/computer security, but know that they need to care anyway?"
+The general motivation behind this specific workshop format is to meet the following challenge: "how do we teach threat modeling, without ever saying the word 'threat model' or using any other jargon, to people who don't want to have to care about digital/computer security, but know that they need to care anyway?"

 To that end, here are some things that are *not* your goal: